wgrech98/SDLC-Recommender/README.md

 ## Guidance to use the RMS

-1. Go to the home page by running the RMS as highlighted in the above section
+1. Get to the home page by running the RMS as highlighted in the above section

 <p align="center">
   <img src="https://github.com/wgrech98/SDLC-Recommender/blob/master/Images/homepage.png" alt="Size Limit CLI" width="738">